OctopusDeploy/blog/blog/2018-07/automated-database-deployments-redgate-sql-change-automation-state-based.md

 ## Tools Needed

-If you would like to follow along at home you will need the following tooling.
+You will need the following tooling.
 The examples given will be using TeamCity and VSTS/TFS.
 As you will see later, the core concepts and UI for all the CI tools will be very similar.

 - Octopus Deploy
     - Get 45-day free trial for on-premise [here](https://octopus.com/licenses/trial).